Varied journey through farmland and forest areas.

 Make good use of the two supermarkets in town, a Foodworks and IGA.
 It is a long way to Bourke!
 Other possible stores are a long way from the river and could be closed.

 Downstream the river becomes channelled with dense stands of river bottlebrush / paperbark(Melaleuca paludicola) that can clog up parts of the river that only see periodic inundation.

 What way to go????

-Culgoa River is 489 km long and rejoins the Barwon River to form the Darling River.
+Culgoa River is 443 km long and rejoins the Barwon River to form the Darling River.
 It did have a store about half way at Weilmoringle but this is now closed.
-Even after joining the Darling River you still have 108 km to go to get to Bourke.
-This means that you will be faced with a 600 km leg without supplies unless you organise a food drop somewhere along the way.
+Even after joining the Darling River you still have 84 km to go to get to Bourke.
+This means that you will be facing a 606 km leg without supplies unless you organise a food drop somewhere along the way.

-The Birrie River flows from the Bokhara River back into the Culgoa River and the fourth major river distributary of the Balonne River, the Narran River, flows into the ephemeral (temporary) and endorheic (closed, no outlet rivers) Narran Lake.
+The Birrie River is the third major river that flows from the Bokhara River back into the Culgoa River and the Narran River is another major river that is a distributary of the Balonne River.
+This flows into the ephemeral (temporary) and endorheic (closed, no outlet rivers) Narran Lake.

-Small store. ~100 km downstream from Dirranbandi if on the Bokhara (super rough estimate).
-This is 28 km along Woolerbilla Rd if taking the Culgoa River, about 123 km from the rivers head.
+Small store.
+114.0 km downstream from Dirranbandi if on the Bokhara River.
+This is 28 km along Woolerbilla Rd if taking the Culgoa River, about 124.5 km from the rivers head.